Things can easily get overwhelming when you’re making your initial brand visuals.

 - Photoshop, or

-- other graphic design software that you want to use.
+- other graphic or web design software that you want to use.

 Speaking of colors, you also might want to read this post on color psychology first before deciding which colors to use for your brand.